home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 - Advertisements from an Oral-B iO Series 8
 - External Adapters only: Home Assistant Blue running Home Assistant Operating System 9.3 with a USB extension cable.

-#### Slow startup of Broadcom adapters on the ODROID N2+ platform
+#### Broadcom adapters (BCM20702A0)

+Most of these adapters can hold seven (7) connections at the same time.

-The BCM20702 based adapters may take an additional 120 seconds to initialize after boot with Home Assistant Operating System 9.3 when using an ODROID N2+; eventually, they come online.
+These adapters may take an additional 120 seconds to initialize after boot with Home Assistant Operating System 9.3 when using an ODROID N2+; eventually, they come online.

+#### Cambridge Silicon Radio adapters (CSR8510A10)

+Most of these adapters can hold five (5) connections at the same time.

+These adapters generally offer the fastest connect times.

 ### Known working adapters